COVID-19 Resources for Michigan Hospitals, Media and the Public

 The state has launched a new hotline to answer health-related questions seven days a week from 8 a.m. to 5 p.m. at (888) 535-6136.
 Staff cannot provide individual clinical advice or a diagnosis through the hotline.

-Many in the community have offered to donate available Personal Protective Equipment (PPE) to aid healthcare responders in response to the COVID-19 pandemic.
-During this difficult time, Michigan hospitals appreciate any and all assistance to help protect healthcare workers and prevent the further spread of the virus.
-Many Michigan hospitals have set up donation sites for those who wish to donate supplies and funds to help their local facilities.
+PPE Donations: During this difficult time, Michigan hospitals appreciate any and all assistance to help protect healthcare workers and prevent the further spread of the virus.
+Many Michigan hospitals have set up donation sites for those who wish to donate Personal Protective Equipment (PPE) supplies and funds to help their local facilities.

 Below are the materials most needed at this time.
 This list will be updated as efforts continue to progress.